 Learning at St. George's

-Below and on linked pages, you can find out more about what and how we teach at St George's, and we will also post updates about what's happening in each of our classes here.
+Below and on linked pages, you can find out more about what and how we teach at St George's, and we will also post updates about what's happening in each of our classes on he individual class pages.
 Please click on the menu links to individual classes to the right of this page.

 In common with all maintained schools, St. George's is required to follow the National Curriculum.
 However, the curriculum intent developed at St. George's is also underpinned and shaped by our Christian vision, which provides the basis for our curriculum pledge.